Included FREE items

 For many people, a good night’s sleep is considered a luxury.
 Getting at least six hours of uninterrupted shut-eye is such a struggle that many turn to medication for assistance.

-A quick Google search will lead you to a list of drugs that doctors would normally prescribe to end your sleep woes.
+A quick Google search will lead you to a list of drugs that doctors would normally prescribe to improve your sleep woes.
 Melatonin supplements are one good example, which can be purchased over the counter.
 But if you’re battling certain conditions that hinder you from getting proper sleep, a doctor would likely advise specific medication.

 Why Is Sleep Important?